Legersky/SpatialGraphEmbeddings/README.md

 ## Coupler curves of G48
 This Qt program is launched by `python CouplerCurveG48.py`.

 Functionality:
   * loading and saving edge lengths
   * plotting coupler curve of G48
   * computing number of real embeddings of G48 by PHC
   * sampling of parameters for specific subgraphs
-  * iterative method for increasing the number of rel embeddings
+  * iterative method for increasing the number of real embeddings
   * export to [Axel](http://axel.inria.fr/)

 ## Warning